DuneSt/MaterialDesignLite/src/Material-Design-Lite-Widgets.package/MDLListIconComponent.class/README.md

-I am a simple component to display a MDL icon in a nested list component.
-You can check the demo of MDLNestedList.
+I am a simple component to display a MDL icon with an help text.
+My main purpose is to serve in a MDLNestedList to display a MDL icon.